Creating a Case Set

 You can initiate the Create a Case Set wizard (opens on Select Assets tab) from various locations within Axonius:

-• Navigate to Case Management>Case Sets and click Create Case Set.
+• From the Case Sets page, navigate to Case Management>Case Sets and click Create Case Set.

 • For a Create Incident or Ticket (category) enforcement action, in the Select Action tab, click Link with a Case.